In Memory of Richard A. Fanning (1956 - 1993)

 meats, condiments, cookies, fruit, soft drinks, and wine).
 We both got

-My dear friend, Rich Fanning, passed away in February, 1993.
+My dear friend, Rich Fanning, passed away on February 3, 1993.
 I will

 miss him forever.